cea-trust-platform/trust-documentation/doc/source/user_tutorials/datafile_from_scratch.md

 The mesh used here allows us to use the VDF discretization.
 So use the class `VDF` to create an instance with the variable `my_discretization`.

-We will solve just the Navier-Stokes (NS) equations, so its a hydraulic problem.
+We will solve just the Navier-Stokes (NS) equations, making this a hydraulic problem.
 Create an instance of `Pb_hydraulique` and name it `pb`.

-Insert this in Obstacle.data
+Insert the following into `Obstacle.data`:

 	# Discretization on rectangles (hexa), so use VDF #
 	VDF my_discretization